 bytearray

 We can treat bytearray as a special type of list which is designed only to hold raw byte data.
+(List objects hold references of other objects.)

-• like list, mutable, only hold raw byte data, 0 – 255
+• list-like, mutable, only hold raw byte data, 0 – 255

 • memory efficient design